K-S-K/CV/README.md

 I just moved to Germany and am looking for a new interesting job there.

 What I can and want to propose:
-C#,
+- C#,
-.Net,
+- .Net,
-Net Core / .Net 5+(.Net 7),
+- Net Core / .Net 5+(.Net 7),
-T-SQL.
+- T-SQL.

-What I'm experienced in the rememberable past:
+What I've experienced in the rememberable past:
-Windows Desktop Development, including:
+- Windows Desktop Development, including:
-WinForms - a lot of;
+- WinForms - a lot of;
-WPF - some as MVC and direct;
+- WPF - some as MVC and direct;
-MFC - many years ago, not actual, but it was interesting;
+- MFC - many years ago, not actual, but it was interesting;
-Network, Web, and Distributed software development, including:
-Distributed on MS cluster monitoring system;
+- Network, Web, and Distributed software development, including distributed on MS cluster monitoring system;
-.Net Web Applications - several projects in the past, currently experimenting to learn.
+- .Net Web Applications - several projects in the past, currently experimenting to learn.

 What do I want to practice in:
+- Microservice architecture;
+- Cloud-distributed auto-scaling architecture;
+- Azure API automation;
+- AWS deployment infrastructure;
+- AWS IoT infrastructure with ESP32;
-Microservice architecture, cloud-distributed auto-scaling architecture, Azure API automation.
-Microcontroller programming in C and C++ (currently experimenting with ESP32, want to touch PIC).
+- Microcontroller programming in C and C++ (currently experimenting with ESP32, want to touch PIC).

 What do I want to touch:
-Ideally - real-life applications regarding natural things - nature, industry, etc.
+- Ideally - real-life applications regarding natural things - nature, industry, etc.

 What am I experienced in:
 - Creating the electric energy billing software (electricity is my professional domain);